Deekee62/MacMini/README.md

 # MacMini
-Running Bitcoin and Ligthning on a MacMini using Debian THish gud will document the installation of a second SDD anad setting it us as RAID1
+Running Bitcoin and Ligthning on a MacMini using Debian This guide will document the installation of a second SDD and setting it up as RAID1